 The subject line of your email should be “your last name and # of poems” as in “Jones 3 poems.”

 Send all poems in a single .rtf or .doc/.docx attachment or in the body of your email.
-No other formats are accepted at this time.
+No other formats are accepted at this time for standard poetry.